Qihoo360/hbox/doc/configure.md

 xlearning.ps.mem.autoscale | 0.2 | automatic memory scale ratio of ps when application retry after failed.
 xlearning.app.max.attempts | 1 | the number of application attempts， default not retry after failed.
 xlearning.report.container.status | true | whether the client report the status of the container.
+xlearning.env.maxlength | 102400 | the maximum length of environment variable when container execute the user program.